-Teaching Resources
+Teaching and Learning Resources

 The Japan Foundation welcomes your feedback on the resources featured on the website.
-Please email your comments to info.language@jpf.org.uk.
+Please email your comments to info.language@jpf.go.jp.
 Please note we cannot guarantee the quality of resources made by other creators.
-If you would like to share your own teaching ideas with members of the Japanese teaching community in the UK please click here.

-Featured Websites
+Featured Japan Foundation Websites

 A growing number of young people are studying Japanese language because they are attracted to Japan’s “cool” culture.
 For these young people, the Japan Foundation has developed the series “Erin’s Challenge!
 I Can Speak Japanese.”
 The programme features mini-dramas by up-and-coming actors together with clear and fun explanation by animated characters.
 In addition to language study, the programme is designed to help learners develop an attitude conducive to cultural understanding.